Rights of Employees

 In addition, employers sometimes hire their own psychotherapists to try to contradict your expert, or to provide an alternative explanation for the emotional distress you experienced as a result of your employer’s violation of your legal rights.Other Medical Experts

 In some employment law cases, other medical experts can be helpful or even necessary.
-For example, in a disability discrimination case, including a claim that your employer failed to provide a reasonable accommodation for your disability, you might need a doctor to testify about your disability and the extent to which it impacts your ability to perform your job.
+For example, in a disability discrimination case, including a claim that your employer failed to provide a reasonable accommodation for your disability, you might need a doctor to testify about your disability and the extent to which it impacts (or does not impact) your ability to perform your job.
 Similarly, in a case under the Family & Medical Leave Act ("FMLA") or the New Jersey Family Leave Act ("NJFLA"), you might need a physician to establish that you or your immediate family member has a “serious medical condition” and that you needed to take time off from work as a result.Experts in Whistleblower Cases

-If you have a whistleblower retaliation claim, you might want or need a subject-matter expert who can explain technical issues that are unique to your industry or your job.
-For instances, this could include an expert to testify about relevant tax laws, food and drug regulations, safety requirements, or other legal obligations that a jury is unlikely to know or understand.
+If you have a whistleblower retaliation claim, such as a case under New Jersey's Conscientious Employee Protection Act ("CEPA"), then you might want or need a subject-matter expert who can explain technical issues that a jury is unlikely to know or understand.
+For instance, this could include an expert to testify about relevant tax laws, food and drug regulations, safety requirements, or another areas of the law that you blew the whistle about.Contact Our New Jersey Employment Lawyers